 Documentation to keep includes things such as:

-Call to a maritime attorney to explore what types of legal options may be available to your husband to collect additional compensation.
-Contact The Young Firm for a free, no-obligation consultation at 866-703-2590 FREE.
+Our experienced team of Maritime attorney’s can help you explore legal options available to your husband, which may help to collect additional compensation.
+Contact The Young Firm for a free, no-obligation consultation at 866-703-2590.